Loading Events

 • Identify shared advocacy and policy priorities at national and global levels.

-Each session will begin with a case study shared by a national social work association or similar organisation.
+Each session will begin with a social work case..
 The cases will focus on:

 • The multiple roles and expectations placed on social workers;